-What if you could build a thriving community of people passionate about your area of expertise?
+What if you could build a thriving online community of people passionate about your area of expertise?
 Many Learning Revolutionaries are interested in doing just that, but don’t know where to start or how to go about it.

 In this episode, community expert Richard Millington offers the insights and tips you need to start making your community vision a reality.
 Rich is the founder of Feverbee, a consulting firm that focuses specifically on helping organizations build and manage successful communities.
 His clients have included the United Nations, The Global Fund, Novartis, Oracle, OECD, BAE Systems, and AMD.

 He’s also the author of Buzzing Communities: How To Build Bigger, Better, And More Active Online Communities and architect of Feverbee’s Community Management Courses.

 Bottom line: Rich knows community, and he’s here to share that knowledge with you here in the 2oth episode of Learning Revolution.